Hi again! I haven't really updated this page as much as I wanted last year, so from now on I'll update it every fortnight.

-I live in Barcelona - everybody's favourite city in the world - and I spend about 50% of my time there.
-I mostly travel for leisure because I can work while on the go (perks of having an all-remote company like MarsBased) and I very rarely travel for business.
+I live in Barcelona - everybody's favourite city in the world - and I spend less than 50% of my time there.
+I mostly travel for leisure because I can work while on the go (perks of having an all-remote company like MarsBased) but I also travel for business more often now.
 We don't need our clients to come to Barcelona, and they don't require us to go to their offices, wherever they are.
 We do everything remotely, as we're 100% oficeless.

 In general terms, I am getting more and more into investing and M&A. This is because I am doing business development for my company, so I get to know a lot of people and therefore a lot of deals.
 One of my goals this year is to grow my network of investors, brokers and companies that normally acquire startups, and cultivate a good relationship with them.

-This way, I will not only find out about interesting deals for me to invest (I've invested in Kantox and in Consentio, as far as startups are concerned, and I own a fair amount of crypto as well), but I will be able to help my clients at MarsBased, our partners and also the Startup Grind Barcelona community, including our sponsors and providers as well.
+This way, I will not only find out about interesting deals for me to invest, as far as startups are concerned, but I will be able to help my clients at MarsBased, our partners and also the Startup Grind Barcelona community, including our sponsors and providers as well.

-At MarsBased, since we're booked up for the next six months, I am devising a strategy to get to bigger and more corporate clients, whilst growing the company on the content side.
+At MarsBased, since we're always booked up for the next four to six months, I am working to get us more press and to get to speak in bigger events and podcasts this year, whilst growing the company on the content side.

-As for music, I am getting more and more into sub-genres of Black Metal.
-I was always a Black Metal person, but now I'm pretty hooked on Folkish Black Metal or Depressive Black Metal.
+Like in the previous years, I am getting more and more into sub-genres of Black Metal.
+I was always a Black Metal person, but now I'm pretty hooked on Depressive Black Metal and Raw Black Metal.
 It's a kind of music I don't get tired of.

 I'm on a 33-book reading challenge on Goodreads.
 I do this every year to force myself to read outside of the computer screen.
 I do read on my Kindle, though, as I only like paper books for decoration purposes.
 I find them uncomfortable to read in bed.